placrosse/kodo/docs/source/faq.rst

 What is the code density?
 .........................

-Sometimes also refered to as the degree

 The code density can be defined as the ratio of non-zero scalars in an encoding vector.
 Full density can be achieved by selecting coding coefficients according to a random uniform distribution.
 In contrast, sparse codes use many zero coefficients in the encoding vectors which makes the encoding process significantly faster.

-The density of a coding vector is the ratio of non-zero elements in the vector
+The density of a coding vector is the ratio of non-zero elements in the coding vector

 :math:`d(\boldsymbol{h}) = \frac{\sum_{k=1}^g \boldsymbol{h}_k \neq 0}{g}`

-where:

-:math:`\boldsymbol{h}_i` is the vector
+where: :math:`\boldsymbol{h}_i` is the vector

-:math:`g` is the generation size
+The density is sometimes also refered to as the degree

 How can the role of a node change during a session?
 ...................................................

+From sink to relay to source

 How does coding affect delay?
 .............................